When Your New Employee Knows Too Much

 Businesses have the right to protect the critical investments, information, and technology that powers their success.
 While employees are certainly a valuable asset, the knowledge they have about a business and its inner workings can comprise the very foundation of a business.
 As such, employers should take steps to create mutually beneficial and enforceable agreements that protect their intellectual property and trade secrets.

-At Hendershot, Cannon & Hisey, P.C., our Houston business lawyers have extensive experience helping businesses create and enforce legal agreements and contracts that facilitate collaborative work with employees, protect their investments, and provide legal remedies in the event that an agreement is breached.
+At Hendershot, Cowart & Hisey, P.C., our Houston business lawyers have extensive experience helping businesses create and enforce legal agreements and contracts that facilitate collaborative work with employees, protect their investments, and provide legal remedies in the event that an agreement is breached.

 If you are a business owner who has concerns over what your employee knows, and whether that information will remain with them, you are not alone.
 With the increasing use of electronic communications and remote work, many employees have access to key information of their employers that is often stored or accessed from their homes.
 This in turn has led many businesses to reevaluate practices for protecting confidential information through a range of policies and agreements, limiting access to information, and legal remedies provided by common law and statutory protections.